lee-lindley/app_read_xlsx/README.md

 ## app_read_xlsx_udt constructor

 Creates the object from the provided spreadsheet as a BLOB.
 The other two arguments are for *as_read_xlsx*.
-You will generally provide the ordinal number for a sheet you want to read as a string.
+You will generally provide the ordinal number (as a string) for a sheet you want to read, but the sheet name works as well.

 Although *as_read_xlsx* supports reading more than one sheet, *app_read_xlsx_udt* does not.

 Data from the spreadsheet is stored in a global temporary table named *as_read_xlsx_gtt* for the life of the session (unless *destructor* method is called).